Economic Activities in Bangladesh: Primary, Secondary, Tertiary, and Quaternary

 Bangladesh’s primary sector, mainly agriculture, thrives due to its favorable climate and rich natural resources.
 With 77.35% of land dedicated to agriculture, the country produces a variety of crops including rice, milk, potatoes, maize, sugarcane, onions, vegetables, jute, mangoes/guavas, and tropical fruits.

-Despite contributing 14.2% to the GDP, agriculture plays a crucial role in the economy.
+Contributing approximately 11.2% to the GDP in 2024 (World Bank), agriculture plays a crucial role in the economy.
 The diverse range of agricultural products highlights the sector’s importance, providing sustenance and livelihoods to many Bangladeshis.

 Secondary Sector of Bangladesh